spotcache/SpotLoader/README.md

 Open your browser and go to the extensions page:

 Chrome: chrome://extensions/

 Edge: edge://extensions/

 Firefox: about:debugging#/runtime/this-firefox

 Brave: brave://extensions/

+# Drag and drop the original repo folder into your browser's extensions page.

 ## Enable Developer Mode or equivalent.